-Name Project ID FFY 2024 CTPS UPWP Budget FFY 2024 Work Progress and Products Proposed FFY 2025 CTPS Budget FFY 2025 Multimodal Mobility Infrastructure Program 2825 \$332,000 Updated the project selection criteria for corridor and intersection studies Evaluated corridors and intersections for project selection Conducted study of Route 37 in Braintree to develop concepts with short-term and long-term recommendations for the corridor Conducted study of Freeman Square in Lynn to develop concepts with short-term and long-term recommendations for the intersection Conducted study of the Washington Street (Route 129) at Hanover Street/Beacon Hill Avenue intersection in Lynn to develop concepts with short-term and long-term recommendations for the intersection Completed exploratory investigation of roadway pricing case studies Explored large-scale mobility data to evaluate feasibility for high-resolution applications focused on people walking and biking \$370,000 Multi-year woo Infrastructure Automating t intersection s Recommenda Recommenda Ongoing cont assessments Guidebook(s) Regional stud dependence a for all residen Programs Supporting the 3C Process \$2,122,000 \$2,205,000 Support to the MPO and its Committees 9124 \$460,186 Continued support to the meetings and activities of the MPO board and its committees.
-Work entailed Preparing meeting and information materials, including agendas, minutes, notices, document translations, memoranda, reports, correspondence, summaries, website content, maps, charts, illustrations, and other visual materials as needed to support MPO discussion and actions Posting meeting materials in digital form on the MPO meeting calendar webpage and in hard copies that are provided at meetings as appropriate Hosting approximately 24 MPO meetings and 18 MPO subcommittee meetings, and performing the associated tasks \$475,017 Tasks and work proyear, with variation requests by the MP Generally, the expension of the subcommittee tasks and present of ta

-• Supporting the Transportation Policy Task Force
+Name Project ID FFY 2024 CTPS UPWP Budget FFY 2024 Work Progress and Products Proposed FFY 2025 CTPS Budget FFY 2025 Planned Work Progress and Products Multimodal Mobility Infrastructure Program 2825 \$332,000 Updated the project selection criteria for corridor and intersection studies Evaluated corridors and intersections for project selection Conducted study of Route 37 in Braintree to develop concepts with short-term and long-term recommendations for the corridor Conducted study of Freeman Square in Lynn to develop concepts with short-term and long-term recommendations for the intersection Conducted study of the Washington Street (Route 129) at Hanover Street/Beacon Hill Avenue intersection in Lynn to develop concepts with short-term and long-term recommendations for the intersection Completed exploratory investigation of roadway pricing case studies Explored large-scale mobility data to evaluate feasibility for high-resolution applications focused on people walking and biking \$370,000 Multi-year work plan for the Multimodal Mobility Infrastructure Program Automating the project selection workflow for corridor and intersection studies Recommendations for selected corridor improvements Recommendations for selected intersection improvements Ongoing contributions to transit service access, and priority assessments Guidebook(s) to support multimodal infrastructure studies Regional studies that support strategies to reduce autodependence and enhance multimodal travel opportunities for all residents Programs Supporting the 3C Process \$2,122,000 \$2,205,000 Support to the MPO and its Committees 9124 \$460,186 Continued support to the meetings and activities of the MPO board and its committees.
+Work entailed Preparing meeting and information materials, including agendas, minutes, notices, document translations, memoranda, reports, correspondence, summaries, website content, maps, charts, illustrations, and other visual materials as needed to support MPO discussion and actions Posting meeting materials in digital form on the MPO meeting calendar webpage and in hard copies that are provided at meetings as appropriate Hosting approximately 24 MPO meetings and 18 MPO subcommittee meetings, and performing the associated tasks and pre- and post-meeting logistics Conducting activities to support compliance with federal requirements and guidance, including coordination with neighboring MPOs, MassDOT, and federal partners \$475,017 Tasks and work products generally remain the same from year to year, with variations to the level of effort based on the specific requests by the MPO and state and federal partners.
+Generally, the expected effort includes Hosting approximately 24 MPO meetings and 10 MPO subcommittee meetings, and performing the associated tasks and pre- and post-meeting logistics Coordinating 3C planning and programming activities and programs Coordinating with state and federal partners Coordinating with neighboring MPOs Supporting the Transportation Policy Task Force